MyVariety/wisp-blesta/README.md

+# Updated to support PHP 8.1

+# Notice

-# This module is not being actively maintained.
+This module is not being actively maintained.
 Due to recent API changes in WiSP, this module may not function correctly.
 Use at your own risk.

 # WiSP Module